 - A. Each tribally controlled school shall establish policies and procedures for its school board election process.
 Such policies and procedures shall include the following:

 - 1. School board membership;

-- 2. School board member term of office:
+- 2. School board member term of office;

 - 3. School board member nominating petitions;

 - 4. Election officials;

 - 5. Qualifications of electors;

 - 6. Voter eligibility;

-7. Registration of eligible voters;8.
-Provisions for fair elections;
+- 7. Registration of qualified voters;

+- 8. Provisions for fair elections;

-Notice of election;
+- 9. Notice of election;

-10. Ballots:
+- 10. Ballots;

 - 11. Opening and closing of polls;

 - 12. Tie votes;

 - 13. Election protests;

 - 14. Cost of elections;

-- 15. School board member qualifications;

-- 16. Certification and elections results;

-- 17. Conditional school board membership;

-- 18. Oath of office;

-- 19. Seating of duly elected school board members; and

-- 20. School board member recall provisions.

-- B. Each tribally controlled school shall submit any revisions to its school board elections process to the district(s) within its attendance boundaries, TED, and ESC, before the first ESC meeting in July.

-- C. The school board secretary shall place the election results, including any disqualification of candidates, on the agenda of the ESC within 10 days of the declaration of the results of the election.

-- D. Any individual duly elected and qualified may seek enforcement of the election results through the Community Court.
+- 15. School board member qualifications; - 16.
+Certification and elections results; - 17.
+Oath of office; - 18.
+Seating of duly elected school board members; and - 19.
+School board member recall provisions. - B. Each tribally controlled school shall submit any revisions to its school board elections process to the district(s) within its attendance boundaries, TED, and ESC, before the first ESC meeting in July. - C. The school board secretary shall submit the election results, including any disqualification of candidates, to the Community Council Secretary's Office in accordance with the Community Council Secretary's policies for placement on the agenda of the ESC within 10 days of the declaration of the results of the election. - D. Any individual duly elected and qualified may seek enforcement of the election results through a writ of mandamus, filed with the Community Court to compel enforcement of the election results.